ltryczynski/WP-Themify-Utilities/README.md

   menuElements: document.querySelectorAll(".main-nav"), //mandatory, specify the menu elements
   submenuSelecto: "ul.sub-menu.tf_scrollbar", //optional, specify the selector for the submenus
   mobileBreakpoin: 786, //optional, specify the breakpoint for mobile
-  enableMobil: false, //optional, specify if you want to enable the mega menu on mobile });
+  enableMobile: false, //optional, specify if you want to enable the mega menu on mobile });
 ```